Bachelor of Science in Criminal Justice

 - Homeland Security Overview

 It’s no secret.
 We live in an increasingly dangerous world, and protecting the nation requires specially-trained professionals who are dedicated to tracking, intercepting and prosecuting would-be terrorists.
 Homeland Security professionals have emerged as an indispensable member of America’s national security team, assuming the vital role of protecting citizens from terrorists and hostile nations.
-If you want to enter this rapidly growing field, consider ECPI University.
+If you want to enter this field, consider ECPI University.

 Through ECPI’s year-round schedule, you can earn a Bachelor of Science Degree in Criminal Justice with a concentration in Homeland Security in just 2.5 years.
 ECPI’s program can provide graduates with the ability to: